dbgutalca/pathforge/README.md

 --node-selection-mode max --file-expressions language-expressions.xlsx
 ```
 Note: An example file gql.xlsx is provided to demonstrate the required format and structure.
+Replace language-expressions.xlsx with gql.xlsx to execute the generator with this example file.

 ## Configuration Examples